 In depth and intense training sessions are sometimes necessary.
 For eample when launching new products or when a sales representative first joins the company.
 However to be truly effective, product training has to go a step further.

 It is important to ensure that all technical information given is from a sales value point of view.
 Don't discuss features and specifications without directly relating them to the benefits they provide the customer.
 In fact, it is far better for your sales people to know how the specification relates to a customer benefit than to know the specification itself.

 For example, stating that a machine operates at 60 cycles per minute is just useless trivia unless the customer has identified the need and will benefit from faster cycle speeds.

 Taking this a step further, take the time to show your sales team which specifications are your true distinct competitive advantages.
 Your reps will drastically increase their chances of winning the sale when they can show their prospects that they can identify and solve their problems better than your competition can.

-For detailed instructions on how to plan a complete training schedule for your sales team, including how to create your 90 Day Sales Rep Success Plan, check out my book Action Plan For Sales Management Success.
-It includes tips and techniques used by today’s top producing sales managers.
+For detailed instructions on how to plan a complete training schedule for your sales team, check out our online webinar sales management training video, How to Create your 90 Day Sales Rep Success Plan.
+The instructions, as well as automated worksheets and templates, are also included in my book Action Plan For Sales Management Success.

 Product Training vs Sales Training – The Bottom Line

 Simply put, product training is important, but it NOT sales training unless you make it so.

 As a sales manager in charge of product training, you need to remember this general rule.
 If it's listed on the back of a brochure, your sales reps don't need to memorize it.
 They just need to know how to recognize a prospect for it.

 After all as Albert Einstein once said, “The true sign of intelligence is not knowledge but imagination.”
 More motivational quotes here.